 There is something to be said for finding joy where you are, no one likes a Negative Nancy.
 But seeking out places that light up your soul is nothing to be ashamed of.

-Why I moved away from my hometown
+Why we moved away from home

 I don’t remember a time that I ever loved living in my home town in Florida.
 Sure I had good memories – a ton of them.
 But, never because it was an awesome place to live.
 I was never a beach person (not that type of beach at least).
 And the bar scene (the main source of fun in that city for adults) wasn’t for me.